gchq/gaffer-experimental/gaas-rest/README.md

 1. Ensure prerequisites are met
 2. Login to the oc client using the `oc login` command via terminal
 2. Add the available OpenShift namespace name to /application.properties for the value `namespace`
-3. Run `mvn install -pl :gaas-rest`
+3. Run `mvn clean install -pl :gaas-rest -Popenshift-deploy`

 ## REST Endpoints